yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 L1.extend(L3)
 L1.append(L3)
 print(L1)
-# Whoa!
+# Whoa, wait!
 What's the difference between extend and append?

 # Values stored in lists are accessible by their index in the list.
-# Lists maintain the ordering in which values were stored in them.
+# Lists maintain the order
 # We use "[i]" to retrieve the i-th element in a list.
 # Note that the first element in a list in Python has index 0.
 L = ['a','b','c','d','e']